Women in Afghanistan: Violence against Afghan women

 In 2015, the World Health Organization reported that 90% of women in Afghanistan had experienced at least one form of domestic violence.
-Violence against women is widely tolerated by the community, and it is widely practiced in Afghanistan.
 Violence against women in Afghanistan ranges from verbal abuse and psychological abuse to physical abuse and unlawful killing.

-From infancy, girls and women are under the authority of their fathers or husbands.
-Their freedom of movement is restricted since they are children and their choice of husbands is also restricted.
-Women and girls are deprived of education and denied economic liberty.
-In their pre-marriage and post-marriage relationships, their ability to assert their economic and social independence is limited by their families.
-Most married Afghan women are faced with the stark reality that they are forced to endure abuse.
-If they try to extricate themselves from the situation of abuse, they invariably face social stigma, social isolation, persecution for leaving their homes by the authorities and honor killings by their relatives.
+According to UN Women, in 2018, more than one-third of Afghan women had experienced physical or sexual violence from an intimate partner in the preceding 12 months.
+Those rates are widely considered to be higher since the Taliban's return in 2021:Since the Taliban takeover in 2021, risk factors for gender-based violence, including violence against women, have increased due to deepening economic hardship, restrictions on the education of girls, and the dismantling of legal protections and support systems for ending violence against women.From infancy, girls and women are under the authority of their fathers or husbands.
+Their freedom of movement is restricted, and their choice of husbands is also restricted.
+A Taliban decree implicitly permits child marriage and has no minimum age protection.
+As of 2026, "Afghan women have almost no independent right to end their marriages."
+If they try to extricate themselves from the situation of abuse, they can face social stigma, imprisonment, or persecution, including honor killings.

 As customs and traditions which are influenced by centuries-old patriarchal rules prevail, the issue of violence against women becomes pronounced.
-The high illiteracy rate among the population further perpetuates the problem.
-A number of women across Afghanistan believe that it is acceptable for their husbands to abuse them.
+The high illiteracy rate among the population further perpetuates the problem; only 27% of Afghan women are able to read and write.
+Some women aligned with the Taliban can further perpetuate oppressive norms and practices, including rationalizing or accepting violence against women.
 Reversing this general acceptance of abuse was one of the main reasons behind the creation of the EVAW.

 In 2009, the Elimination of Violence Against Women (EVAW) was signed into law.
 The EVAW was created by multiple organizations which were assisted by prominent women's rights activists in Kabul (namely UNIFEM, Rights & Democracy, Afghan Women's Network, the Women's Commission in the Parliament and the Afghan Ministry of Women's Affairs).

 In March 2015, Farkhunda Malikzada, a 27-year-old Afghan woman was publicly beaten and slain by an angry mob of radical Muslims in Kabul on a false accusation of Quran desecration.
-A number of prominent public officials turned to Facebook immediately after the death to endorse the lynching.
+A number of prominent public officials turned to Facebook immediately after her death to endorse the lynching.
 It was later revealed that she did not burn the Quran.

 In 2018, Amnesty International reported that violence against women was perpetrated by both state and non-state actors.

-In April 2020, HRW reported that in Afghanistan, women with disabilities face all forms of discrimination and sexual harassment while they are accessing government assistance, health care and schools.
-The report also detailed everyday barriers which women and girls face in one of the world's poorest countries.
+In April 2020, HRW reported that in Afghanistan, women with disabilities faced all forms of discrimination and sexual harassment while they are accessing government assistance, health care and schools.
+The report also detailed everyday barriers which women and girls faced in one of the world's poorest countries.